By Frederick Webb Hodge in 1906

 Their fish supply was obtained by means of basket traps.
 They were expert swimmers and ventured to capture buffalo that were disabled in the water as the herd was crossing the river.
-Their wood supply was obtained from the river; when the ice broke up in the spring the Indians leaped on the cakes, attached cords to the trees that were whirling down the rapid current, and hauled them ashore.
-Men, women, and the older children engaged in this exciting work, and although they sometimes fell and were swept downstream, their dexterity and courage generally prevented serious accidents.
+Their wood supply was obtained from the river; when the ice broke up in the spring, the Indians leaped on the cakes, attached cords to the trees that were whirling down the rapid current, and hauled them ashore.
+Men, women, and the older children engaged in this exciting work, and although they sometimes fell and were swept downstream, their dexterity and courage generally prevented severe accidents.

 Their boats were made of a single buffalo skin stretched, hair side in, over a frame of willows bent round like a basket and tied to a hoop 3 or 4 feet in diameter.
 The boat could easily be transported by a woman and would carry three men across the Missouri River with tolerable safety.